-- insolvency law may override the terms of contractual agreements, so you should consider the applicable legal framework; and - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
+- insolvency law may override the terms of contractual agreements, so you should consider the legal framework as well as the terms of disclosures and legal agreements; - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
 Therefore, you should understand these in order to evaluate the level of protection that you have on our default.
-It is important that you review the relevant disclosures by the CCP in this respect.
+It is important that you review the relevant disclosures by the CCP in this respect; and